lunacookies/blog/content/macos-tips-threading.md

 : the user must wait for this work to finish before they can keep using your app, e.g. loading the contents of a document that was just opened

-Legacy
+Default
-: used for threads which don’t have a QoS class assigned
+: [used as a fallback][guide] for threads which don’t have a QoS class assigned

 Utility
 : the user knows this work is happening but doesn’t wait for it to finish